 Face Washing Frequency

 Your skin type will also affect how often you should wash your face.
 Washing your face in the morning is optional, but washing your face before going to bed is definitely a must.
-If you have acne-prone or oily skin, it’s best to wash your face both morning and night to help control oiliness and keep the skin extra clean to keep breakouts at bay.
+If you have acne-prone or oily skin, it’s best to wash your face at the beginning of both your morning routine and nighttime routine to help control oiliness and keep the skin extra clean to keep breakouts at bay.
 If you have normal, dry, or sensitive skin, washing your face just once daily may be enough.
 Overwashing can potentially dry out or irritate the skin so carefully monitor how your skin reacts to frequent washing.

 Be Kind to Your Skin